 In both cases, you must retain any receipts that prove when and where you bought the food you believe caused your allergy or food poisoning.
 You must also seek medical attention as soon as possible.

-How much can I claim for an accident in an airport?
+How much can I claim for being Injured at an airport?

 The amount of compensation you could claim will firstly depend on the nature and severity of your injury.
 Our compensation calculator will give you an indication of how much you might receive.